-When you exit the station into the plaza, turn around and look back at the station to admire its flying saucer-shaped roof, its tip in harmonious juxtaposition with the adjacent buildings.
+When you exit the station into the plaza, turn around and look back at the station to admire its flying saucer-shaped roof, with its tip in harmonious juxtaposition with the adjacent buildings.

 2. Rotterdam’s Shopping Zone

 Lijnbaan was the first pedestrianised downtown shopping area to be developed in Europe.
 As such, it was a huge tourist attraction in the 1950s when such developments were novel.

 When you reach the statue of the rasslin’ bears, take a right, and when you reach the tram tracks take a left.
 You are now in Beustraverse, another shopping street.

-Carry on straight and you will reach Hoogstraat, which was at the heart Rotterdam’s downtown area pre-1940.
+Carry on straight and you will reach Hoogstraat, which was at the heart of Rotterdam’s downtown area pre-1940.

-If so, then grab a prized pavement table at Poffertjessalon Seth (Hoogstraat 147) and order a portion of their tiny traditional pancakes (€3 for 10), smothered in butter and dusted with icing sugar.
+If so, then grab a prized pavement table at Poffertjessalon Seth (Hoogstraat 147) and order a portion of their tiny traditional pancakes, smothered in butter and dusted with icing sugar.
 They are like little sweet clouds of heaven.

 Now on a sugar high, head toward the steeple of St. Lawrence Church.

-3. St. Lawrence Church (Laurenskirk) & Erasmus
+3. St. Lawrence Church (Laurenskirk)

 St. Lawrence Church is one of the few buildings that survived the WW2 bombing raid.
 Completed in 1525, this imposing Gothic building is Rotterdam’s oldest.

 Have you heard about the Erasmus programme?
-This is a European exchange programme designed to enable students gain experience in another country, either by as part of their degree programme or as a work placement.
+This is a European exchange programme designed to enable students to gain experience in another country, either as part of their degree programme or as a work placement.

-Erasmus was a Renaissance humanist scholar who studied extensively abroad to avoid the fate of his like-minded friend, Thomas More, who had his head chopped off by Henry VII.
+Erasmus was a Renaissance humanist scholar who studied extensively abroad to avoid the fate of his like-minded friend, Thomas More, who had his head chopped off by Henry VIII.

 But, for now, continue to the end of Hoogstraat and straight ahead you will see a white building with yellow tubes.
 Head towards this building which is Rotterdam’s City Library.

 5. The City Library

 Exiting the City Library, walk back across the plaza towards the modern dome-shaped building which is Rotterdam’s Market Hall.

-5. Rotterdam Market Hall (Markthal)
+6. Rotterdam Market Hall (Markthal)

-It is not like any other covered market that I have come across on my travels.
-Gleaming and modern, this cathedral of food, boasts a spectacular 36,000 sq ft ceiling mural featuring fruits, vegetables and other market goods.
+It is not like any other market that I have come across on my travels.
+Gleaming and modern, this cathedral of food is covered by a spectacular 36,000 sq ft ceiling mural, featuring fruits, vegetables and other market goods.

 If you are ready for lunch, this is one of the best places in Rotterdam to stop for a drink or a quick bite to eat.

-Back outside, you will be able to spot the distinctive tower block dubbed “The Pencil” by Rotterdamers because of its shape.
+Back outside, you will be able to spot the distinctive tower block dubbed “The Pencil” by Rotterdammers because of its shape.
 Make your way toward it and you will arrive at the Cube Houses.

-6. The Cube Houses of Rotterdam
+7. The Cube Houses of Rotterdam

 For many, the Cube Houses are the stars of Rotterdam’s architectural show.
 Designed and built in the late 1970s by the architect Piet Bloom, these innovative buildings have achieved iconic status.

 For a closer look, follow the signs to the museum to enter a series of courtyards around which the Cube Houses are clustered.
-You can enter one of the houses themselves by paying €3 to visit Kijk-Kubus Museum House.
+You can enter one of the houses themselves by paying to visit Kijk-Kubus Museum House.

 Alternatively, if you are after a more immersive Cube House experience, you can stay in one at the Stayokay Hostel (Overblaak 85-87).
-Typical prices are from €32 per night in a six-bedded dorm room (breakfast included).
-For more privacy, a double room is available from €81 per night.
+Dorm beds and private rooms are available.

 If you want to carry on, walk around the left-hand side of the harbour, cross the main road and then go under the bridge’s flyover to reach the Maas riverfront.

-7. Maas Riverfront
+8. Maas Riverfront

 With your back to the Williams Bridge, stroll along the riverfront boardwalk.
 In around 15 minutes you will arrive at the Parade of Flags, 200 of them representing the nationalities of those making up Rotterdam’s multi-ethnic population.

 Remember Erasmus from earlier in our walking tour?
-Here, another Rotterdam landmark that bears his name, the spectacular 800-meter long Erasmus Bridge (Erasmusburg).
+Here is another Rotterdam landmark that bears his name, the spectacular 800-meter-long Erasmus Bridge (Erasmusburg).

 The Erasmus Bridge is considered to be one of the world’s most beautiful bridges and it forms part of the city of Rotterdam’s logo.